ut-parla/Parla.py/tutorial/3_devices_and_architectures/README.md

 # Lesson 3: Devices and Architectures

 Parla provides features to exploit heterogeneous architectures.
 Each task is allowed to specify architectures or devices where it will be run.

 This lesson introduces how to write heterogeneous tasks, and function variants specialized to architectures, through a simple Parla example:
 `devices_and_architectures.py`

-This lesson needs four GPUs, CUDA, and CuPy.
+This lesson needs four GPUs with CUDA, and CuPy.
 You can run this example by the below command:

 ```